Taxation of international executives

 Are there social security/social insurance taxes in Belgium?
 If so, what are the rates for employers and employees?

 Social security taxes for the employee and employer are withheld from salary payments.
-The base on which the social security taxes are levied is the total remuneration, including several indemnities, bonuses, and benefits-in-kind.
+The basis on which the employee social security contributions are levied is the total remuneration, including several indemnities, bonuses, and benefits-in-kind.
 There is no ceiling on the amount on which the contributions are levied.
-As a result of the so-called Belgian “tax shift” legislation, the social security contributions paid by the employer will gradually be lowered to 25 percent by 2018.

 |Type of insurance||Paid by employer||Paid by employee||Total|